shamim0754/AlgorithmDatastructure/readme.md

 3. Worst Case − Maximum time required for program execution.

-The commonly used asymptotic notations to calculate the running time complexity of an algorithm.
+The commonly used asymptotic notations to express the running time complexity of an algorithm.

 1. Ο(Big O) Notation : it express the upper(worse case) bound of an algorithm's running time.
 2. Ω Notation : it express the lower(best case) bound of an algorithm's running time